valancej/documentation/_basic/quickstart/getting-started.md

 ### Infrastructure

 Codeship Basic builds run on fresh VMs provisioned on Ubuntu Trusty.
 You can learn more about our infrastructure setup [here]({{ site.baseurl }}{% link _general/about/vm-and-infrastructure.md %})

+### System Timeouts

+If a command runs for longer than 10 minutes without printing any log output, the command and build will be automatically failed.
+Additionally, if a build runs for longer than 3 hours, it will be automatically failed.